pbulsink/HockeyModel/README.md

 <img src="https://github.com/pbulsink/HockeyModel/raw/master/prediction_results/graphics/east_playoff_odds.png" alt="Eastern Conference Playoff Progression Odds">

 # To Do
 - Twitter user [@MOCallanain](https://www.twitter.com/MOCallanain) highlighted that the predicted tie rate is < ~0.2, when in actuality it's higher.
 Likely due to teams playing for loser point, can we parameterize the model to include a tie boost?
+Diagonal enhanced metric should work - calculate like the DC 0/1 goal enahancement.
 Model currently rescales to increase odds to a reasonable amount.
 - Currently, only scores are used for model generation.
 Moneypuck has an expansive expected goals model available for download and updated regularly (see [http://moneypuck.com/data.htm]).
 Deriving the team performance by expected goals instead of actual could reduce the impact of luck on expected future performance.
+- Switch to NHL API for scores and schedule
+- Twitter user [@joseph__ii](https://www.twitter.com/joseph__ii) picked up on a quirk of the OT/SO odds assignment (see https://twitter.com/joseph__ii/status/1357785234285109248).
+Try rebalance with league or teams' OT performance measure?